prachimehar/BookVerse/README.md

 > A Full-Stack Book Publishing, Reading & Marketplace Platform built with Spring Boot, React, MongoDB, JWT Authentication, and Razorpay.

-BookVerse is a modern platform where readers can discover books, writers can publish and monetize their work, and administrators can manage the entire ecosystem.
-It supports secure authentication, role-based access control, digital book publishing, creative writing (books, poems, thoughts), and an integrated payment system for premium content.
+BookVerse is a modern platform where readers can discover books, writers can publish and monetize their work, and users can also buy and sell old books through a marketplace system.
+It supports secure authentication, role-based access control, digital publishing, creative writing, and integrated payments for premium content.

 ---